Built-in precision: Improving cluster cosmology through the self-calibration of a galaxy cluster sample: Simulated Cluster catalogues

 We introduce errors on the true cluster redshifts from the HalfDome simulations to mimic redshift measurement uncertainties.
 For each cluster, we draw an observed redshift from $\mathcal{N}(z,\sigma_z^2)$ where $z$ is the true redshift from HalfDome and the error $\sigma_z$ is defined as:

 We consider three cases: $\sigma_{z,0}=0$ (no error), as well as $\sigma_{z,0}=0.01$ and 0.02.
 No difference is seen in the resulting cosmological constraints between these cases.
 We use $ \sigma_{z,0} = 0.02$ for all numbers presented in this work.
+We neglect the possible effect of peculiar velocities, as the impact on these scales has been shown to be minor \citep{Romanello_2025}.